mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 power’s effects and consequences for the Players Characters.
 PSIONIC RANGE CHART
-Range Distance to Target Telepathy or Clairvoyance Telekinesis Teleportation Personal Less than 1.5 metres 0 1 1
+Range Distance to Target Telepathy or Clairvoyance Telekinesis Teleportation Personal Less than 1.5 meters 0 1 1
-Close 1.5 to 3 metres 0 1 1
+Close 1.5 to 3 meters 0 1 1
-Short 3 to 12 metres 1 2 2
+Short 3 to 12 meters 1 2 2
-Medium 12 to 50 metres 1 4 2
+Medium 12 to 50 meters 1 4 2
-Long 50 to 250 metres 2 8 4
+Long 50 to 250 meters 2 8 4
-Very Long 250 to 500 metres 2 — 4
+Very Long 250 to 500 meters 2 — 4
-Distant 500 metres to 5 kilometres 3 — 6
+Distant 500 meters to 5 kilometers 3 — 6
-Very Distant 5 kilometres to 500 kilometres 3 — 6
+Very Distant 5 kilometers to 500 kilometers 3 — 6
-Continental 500 to 5,000 kilometres 4 — 8
+Continental 500 to 5,000 kilometers 4 — 8
-Planetary 5,000 to 50,000 kilometres 4 — 8
+Planetary 5,000 to 50,000 kilometers 4 — 8

 PPSIONICSIONIC P POWERSOWERS PSIONIC POWERS